 The compound SELECT operators UNION, INTERSECT and EXCEPT perform implicit comparisons between values.
 No affinity is applied to comparison operands for the implicit comparisons associated with UNION, INTERSECT, or EXCEPT - the values are compared as is.

-When SQLite compares two strings, it uses a collating sequence or collating function (two words for the same thing) to determine which string is greater or if the two strings are equal.
+When SQLite compares two strings, it uses a collating sequence or collating function (two terms for the same thing) to determine which string is greater or if the two strings are equal.
 SQLite has three built-in collating functions: BINARY, NOCASE, and RTRIM.

 An application can register additional collating functions using the sqlite3_create_collation() interface.